ptsteadman/notebook/essays/gray-man-style.md

 Survival bloggers developed the gray man concept in reaction to a perceived threat of "survivalist hate".

-One blogger, Selco, motivates his gray man theory with an experience he had during the Balkan War.
-Selco writes that in the first few weeks of the conflict, he saw some of his more prepared neighbors give away supplies to those in need.
+One blogger, Selco, uses his experiences during the Balkan war to motivate his gray man theory.
+Selco writes that he saw some of his more prepared neighbors give away supplies to those in need during the first few weeks of the conflict.
 Just weeks later, many of these generous individuals were robbed or even murdered.
 Selco says that thieves often justified their actions with the charge that the well-prepared individuals were somehow guilty of anticipating or